grinnell-cs/csc151-images/_mps/fractals.md

   receive help from anyone, make sure to cite them in your responses.
 link: true
 ---
-**Warning**: This mini-project has not yet been revised for Spring 2024.

 **Summary**: {{ page.summary }}

 **Starter code**: [`fractals.rkt`](../code/mps/fractals.rkt).